cjneely10/affinityprop/README.md

 ...
 ```

-### Notes
+### Runtime and Resource Notes

 Affinity Propagation is *O(n<sup>2</sup>)* in both runtime and memory.
-This package seeks to address the former, not the latter.
+This crate seeks to address the former, not the latter.

+## Algorithm Notes

+The original algorithm was published by [Brendan Frey and Delbert Dueck](https://www.science.org/doi/10.1126/science.1136800).